helixhorned/ljclang/README.md

 ~~~~~~~~~~
 Usage: ./extractdecls.lua [our options...] <file.h> [-- [Clang command line args ...]]
+Exits with a non-zero code if there were errors or no match.
  (Our options may also come after the file name.)
   -e <enumNameFilterPattern> (enums only)
   -p <filterPattern>